2006 Orange Bowl: Overtime summary

 The three-overtime game took over four hours.
 It is regarded as one of the more entertaining Orange Bowls due to the high excitement level and some key missed kicks.

 Florida State started on offense to begin the first overtime.
 Kicker Gary Cismesia's 44-yard attempt went wide right.
 Penn State conservatively rushed three times and attempted a 38-yard field goal on their first overtime drive.
 However, kicker Kevin Kelly's try pushed wide left.

 In the second overtime, both team scored on 1-yard touchdown runs tying the game at 23–23.

 In the third overtime, Florida State's kicking woes continued.
 Cismesia's 38-yard attempt hit the right upright.
 On 2nd and 9 on the 12-yard line, Kelly hit a 29-yard field goal to give Joe Paterno and the Nittany Lions the win over Bobby Bowden and the Seminoles.

 Scoring summary

 Aftermath

 Florida State had a rough season for their standards having lost four games going into their ACC Championship game against Virginia Tech.
 They were solid underdogs (2 TD) and still found a way to upset the Hokies in the first ever ACC title game.

 Penn State was one play away from an undefeated season albeit both USC and Texas likely would have still played for the BCS title that season.
-The Nittany Lions finished third in the final AP Poll, a ranking they have not reached since (entering 2020).
+The Nittany Lions finished third in the final AP Poll.